Stop! Your Lease Extension in Rothbury Could Be FREE

 If you are facing a significant premium because your lease in Rothbury has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-The value of Rothbury leasehold residential property falls as the lease term becomes shorter and this will have an impact on its saleability.
-The expense of a lease extension can increase significantly once the unexpired lease term is less than eighty years
+The market value of Rothbury leasehold residential property falls as the lease term becomes shorter and this will have an impact on its saleability.
+The expense of a lease extension can increase significantly once the unexpired lease term is less than 80 years

 Rothbury property with a lease extension is almost the same value as a freehold

-It is conventional wisdom that a residential leasehold with in excess of 100 years remaining is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with over 100 years remaining is worth roughly the same as a freehold.
+Where an additional ninety years added to any lease with more than 30 years unexpired, the premises will be worth the same as a freehold for decades to come.

 Lender Requirement